 I learned a bunch of lessons from this worth sharing:

 - There is a minimal investment needed to create a viable product (of this highly technical nature), and trickle funding does not work in many scenarios (you can’t build solid R&D teams that way)

 - A product is not a product when conversion rates (from prospect to customer) are less than 50%.
 Operational excellence can at best deliver temporal value with an immature product.
-Hence I did not deploy pre-mature marketing expenditures that would emphasize a hampered conversion and focused instead on a differentiated roadmap.
+Hence I did not deploy pre-mature marketing expenditures that would emphasize a hampered conversion instead of a differentiated roadmap.

-- A smart scientist does not by default make a great engineer, nor a great programmer, nor a great entrepreneur, nor a great salesman.
+- A smart scientist does not, by default, make a great engineer, not a great programmer, nor a great entrepreneur, nor a great salesman.
 Nor can you teach a scientist to think fundamentally differently.
 The emphasis and importance of an ultimate computing experience are difficult for them to comprehend.

 - Can startups be fixed?
-When a startup company is stagnant or in trouble, a turnaround startup CEO needs to obtain enough power (voting, equity or otherwise) to become empowered and yield the full buy-in from the founders.
-In many cases that means the pain needs to be big enough for the founders to realize they are not as bright as they think (on the business side).
+When a startup company is stagnant or in trouble, a turnaround startup CEO needs to obtain enough power (voting, equity, or otherwise) to become empowered and yield the founders’ full buy-in.
+In many cases, the pain needs to be big enough for the founders to realize they are not as bright as they think (on the business side).
 A come to Jesus event needs to take place to affect real change.

-- A board with a single (voting) investor is a tricky one, especially when that investor is a deep technologist just like the founder.
-A balanced board or at least one board member with a business background would have helped balance out the company.
+- A board with a single (voting) investor is a tricky one, especially when that investor is a deep technologist, just like the founder.
+A balanced board or at least one board member with a business background would have helped balance the company.

-LightZone was a great concept that in a short time I helped make a lot better, winning new awards and new business.
+LightZone was a great concept that I helped make a lot better in a short time, winning new awards and new business.
 And it saddens me but not surprises me that the company’s own direction after me leaving was proven wrong.